100 million Americans brace for more cold, ice and snow

 “There’s really no letup to some of the misery people are feeling across that area,” said Bob Oravec, lead forecaster with the National Weather Service.

-The weather has threatened to affect the nation’s COVID-19 vaccination effort.
+The weather has threatened the nation’s COVID-19 vaccination effort.
 President Joe Biden’s administration said delays in vaccine shipments and deliveries were likely.

-After visiting Milwaukee on Tuesday, Biden said the weather was as “cold as the devil up there.”

 The worst U.S. power outages by far have been in Texas, where officials requested 60 generators from the Federal Emergency Management Agency and planned to prioritize hospitals and nursing homes.
 The state opened 35 shelters to more than 1,000 occupants, the agency said.

-Texas’ power grid manager, the Electric Reliability Council of Texas, said Wednesday morning that electricity had been restored to 600,000 homes and businesses by Tuesday night but that 2.7 million households were still without power.
+Texas’ power grid manager, the Electric Reliability Council of Texas, said electricity had been restored to 600,000 homes and businesses by Tuesday night but that 2.7 million households were still without power.

 Blackouts lasting more than an hour had begun before dawn Tuesday in and around Oklahoma City, stopping electric-powered space heaters, furnaces and lights just as temperatures hovered around minus 8 degrees (minus 22 degrees Celsius).
 Oklahoma Gas & Electric urged users to set thermostats at 68 degrees Fahrenheit (20 degrees Celsius), avoid using major electric appliances and turn off lights or appliances not in use.